nbeversl/urtext_docs/Reference Documentation/README.md

 - adds Urtext syntax highlighting to two of Sublime's default color schemes (Monokai and Sixteen)
 - adds filebrowser-like project navigation using | Traverse Mode >00w

 Some features in this documentation are built into the Urtext interpreter/compiler, while others are part of only the Sublime Text implementation.
-Features that are specific to Sublime are tagged with the keyword `sublime`.
+Features that are specific to Sublime are tagged with the keyword "sublime".

 ### Dependencies and Installation

-The decision has been made not to include Urtext or its dependencies in the Urtext package for Sublime.
-It is necessary to install everything manually into Sublime's Python 3.3 environment.
-This is in fact less complicated than the alternatives considered.
-For developers, see [ MISSING LINK : mh8 ] .
+Urtext and its dependencies are not included in the Urtext package for Sublime.

+Install everything manually into Sublime's Python 3.3 environment.

 To use Urtext in Sublime Text: